-If you are a tourist (non-resident) and want to hire a car for a few days you are able to use your home country national driving licence to drive in Thailand (with a tourist visa/exemption of visa) - ensure you carry your licence with you when driving.
+If you are a tourist (non-resident) and want to rent a car for a few days you are able to use your home country national driving licence to drive in Thailand (with a tourist visa/exemption of visa) - ensure you carry your licence with you when driving.

 For longer stays in Thailand, and if you wish to drive, you are able to apply for an International Driving Permit (IDP) in your home country.
 This must be carried together with your national driving licence and can be valid from a period of three months to three years.
 To determine if you need an IDP you should check any vehicle rental agreements and your travel insurance.